2017 Symposium - Dates TBD

 - Speculate on the future so that we may prepare ethical guidelines for the habitation of an increasingly complex technological landscape.

 This event is FREE and OPEN to the public thanks to our sponsors.
-This event is September 28th - 29th and organized by Purdue University’s Ecological Sciences and Engineering Interdisciplinary Graduate Program.
+This event date is TBD and organized by Purdue University’s Ecological Sciences and Engineering Interdisciplinary Graduate Program.
 To get involved, please contact firstname.lastname@example.org.
 We look forward to seeing you there!